10 Of 10

 7 min read

 You're staring at a number: 10,000,000.
-So ten million.
+Consider this: ten million.
 And you're trying to wrap your head around what 10 of that actually means.

 Maybe you saw a statistic.
-In real terms, "10 out of 10 million people experience this side effect.
-Here's the thing — " Or a lottery odds claim.
-In practice, or a defect rate in manufacturing.
+Which means "10 out of 10 million people experience this side effect. " Or a lottery odds claim.
+Plus, or a defect rate in manufacturing.
 Whatever brought you here, the question is deceptively simple: **what is 10 of 10 million?

 But the real* answer?
 That depends entirely on context.
 And context is where most people — including journalists, marketers, and even some scientists — get tripped up.